BrandenStoberReal/Chunchunmaru/README.md

 ### Credits
 CTAG07 - Minor Math Contributions + Template Engine + Initial Concept

-Credit to @CTAG07 and @SpoonBee for also wanting to sue me for forking this repo, even though the license was MIT!
+Further credit to @SpoonBee for wanting to sue me for forking this repo, even though the license was MIT!

 ![Lolsuit](https://files.catbox.moe/mtjdsd.jpg)